-SNAP recipients, who are expectant mothers or have children under the age of 5 years, are eligible for Women, Infant and Children (WIC) benefits, which are also redeemed for groceries at authorized retailers like grocery stores.
+SNAP recipients, who are expectant mothers or have children under the age of five, are eligible for Women, Infant and Children (WIC) benefits.
+These benefits can also redeemable at authorized retailers like grocery stores.

 Some SNAP recipients are also eligible for cash assistance through the Temporary Assistance for Needy Families (TANF) program through the Division of Welfare and Supportive Services.